SolonenkoNikita/task_sheduler/README.md

 ## Overview

 This project implements a **Task Scheduler** designed for Unix-based systems.
 It provides a robust and flexible framework for managing tasks in shared memory, with support for logging and error handling.
 The scheduler is implemented using modern C++ standards (C++20) to ensure high performance and maintainability.
+It works on the client-server principle (for adding tasks), since this is a model - only mathematical tasks.
+The client sends a command request to the server, the server processes the command and sends it to the scheduler.

 ## Features